chen-mao/docker-toolkit/test/release/README.md

 ```
 will build the `ubuntu18.04-amd64` packages for release and launch a docker container with these packages added to a local APT repository.

-The various `apt` workflows can then be tested as if the packages were released to the `libnvidia-container` experimental repository.
+The various `apt` workflows can then be tested as if the packages were released to the `libxdxct-container` experimental repository.

 The `local-centos8` make target is available for testing the `centos8-x86_64` workflows as representative of `yum`-based installation workflows.